Jose-Servin/AllThingsDocker/Docs/02 - Managing Data.md

 ## Introducing Volumes

 - Volumes are folders on your host machine hard driver which are mounted ("made available", mapped) into Containers.
+They are managed by Docker.

 - (host) `/some-path` <---> `/app/user-data` (Container)